vultouri03/TLE-2-Responsible-Consumption-Game/README.md

 to push to here you need to create a new remote using the plus at the bottom.

-call it origin and put this link in the bottom field:
+call it origin and put this link in the bottom field: https://github.com/vultouri03/TLE-2-Responsible-Consumption-Game.git

+after this you can push and pull from this repo

+i'll add images later to make all this more clear